 - Additional fonts

-The Motif widget toolkit has been removed from RHEL, because development in the upstream Motif community is inactive.
+The Motif widget toolkit has been deprecated in RHEL, because development in the upstream Motif community is inactive.

-The following Motif packages have been removed, including their development and debugging variants:
+The following Motif packages have been deprecated, including their development and debugging variants:

 Red Hat recommends using the GTK toolkit as a replacement.
 GTK is more maintainable and provides new features compared to Motif.